Mid-Autumn Fest has got to be one of my favourite Chinese celebrations! Family time? Yaaas.

 For as long as I can remember, my family has celebrated Mid-Autumn Festival.
 Mom would always make sure that there is sufficient mooncake to go around, lanterns for us to play with, and it is a requirement to be together on this day.

 What is Mid-Autumn Festival?

 This celebration has a long history dating back to the Yang dynasty in China - and is based on a famous folklore.
 Every year, It falls on the 15th day of the eighth month in the lunar calendar.
-In the Gregorian or solar calendar, this day usually revolves around Sept/Oct.
+In the solar calendar, this day usually revolves around Sept/Oct.